Wabasha Street Caves Guide: Haunted Stories, Tour Times, and What to Expect

 Other Attractions to Visit

-Aside from the Gangster Tour, there is a lot to do around the Wabasha Street Caves.
-My favorite has to be the events on Harriet Island, including the annual Irish Festival held every August.
-You could walk to the festival from the street caves parking lot.
+Aside from the Gangster Tour, there is a lot to do nearby.
+My favorite is the events on Harriet Island, including the annual Irish Festival in August.
+You can walk to the festival from the caves’ parking lot.

-The Landmark Center is a great stop if you are looking to extend some of the haunted feels from the cave.
-It was another place known for its corruption.
+The Landmark Center is a great stop if you want to extend the haunted theme.
+It was another site tied to St. Paul’s corruption.

-If you have kids on your adventure, you can also stop at the Minnesota Children’s Museum.
-It’s a little further in town but they have some of the best activities to keep their minds going.
+If you have kids on your adventure, stop at the Minnesota Children’s Museum.
+It’s further into downtown, but the rotating exhibits are fantastic.

 Where to Eat Nearby